 No Thing Productions is a film production company that specialises in humanitarian stories and supporting the arts.

-Brooke is an award-winning drama and documentary producer who left her job as a Banking and Finance Lawyer to start the production company No Thing Productions, working to highlight humanitarian causes and the importance of the arts.
+Brooke is an award-winning drama and documentary producer who founded the production company No Thing Productions, working to highlight humanitarian causes and the importance of the arts.

 Brooke has three degrees, in Fine Arts; Communication, Cultural & Performance Studies and Law, having studied in Perth, Melbourne and Oxford.
 Brooke won the ScreenWest Emerging Producer Prize of $100,000 in recognition of her work, was selected as one of Screen Producer’s Australia’s “Ones to Watch” and won the prestigious Brian Beaton Award in recognition of social impact through film.